 WebStorm offers a lot of flexibility for debugging React Native applications, with plenty of built-in functions available.
 When set up, you can easily run or debug your application in a simulator or physical device with the click of a button.

 Just like in VS Code and Chromium browsers, you can easily toggle breakpoints for any line of code.
 You can step over, step into, step out, pause, restart, and stop the debugger session.

 In WebStorm, you can easily attach a VCS to your React Native project.
 Once enabled, you can perform multiple operations like commit, compare changes, show history, create and read or delete branches, push or pull, stash or unstash changes, and more.

-When you install WebStorm, there are some plugins that come already installed and enabled, including some of the “built-in” features listed above.
-However, there are other plugins available, making WebStorm extensible.
+When you install WebStorm, there are some plugins that are already installed and enabled, including some of the features listed above.
+However, there are other plugins available that make WebStorm extensible.

 You can easily disable the ones you don’t want, but chances are good that you’d need most of them.